browserengineering/book/book/browsersandweb.md

 document-based information sharing to many other kinds of applications.
 On desktop platforms, many applications are actually built and delivered as _web apps_ - web sites that are intended to be used in similar ways to installed applications, not just documents.
-Many professionals and students now spend their entire day in a browser, not using a single other application.
+Many people now spend their entire day in a browser, not using a single other application.
 Even on mobile devices such as phones, while a minority of time is spent within a browser in the classical sense, many or even most native apps are actually